 Surfers are now becoming aware of their impact on the environment, hence why more wetsuit manufacturers are transitioning to creating eco-friendly wetsuits.

 Vissla’s 7 Seas lineup is among those companies that aim to lessen their carbon footprint.
 Instead of using petroleum-based neoprene that’s known to cause cancer, they opt for limestone-based neoprene known as the Japanese Yamamoto.

 This wetsuit uses 100% Superstretch Yamamoto that’s proven to be lighter, more comfortable, and warmer than regular neoprene.
 And since it’s only 2mm in thickness, this wetsuit is also stretchier and more flexible; therefore, there are fewer constrictions and restraints in movements.

 It’s also created using Dope Dyed Yarns and water-based adhesives to avoid using solvent-based chemicals.
 Its seams are also triple-glued for durability purposes.

 What we also like about this wetsuit is the unrestricted and anatomically body fitting that’s not too tight or loose.
 Meanwhile, its contoured design gives a snug fit that provides the right comfort and support.

-Keep in mind that this wetsuit is sort of an ‘in-between’ kind of a wetsuit.
-This practically means that it can only be worn on warm to tropical waters.
+Keep in mind that this wetsuit is sort of an ‘in-between’ kind of wetsuit.
+This practically means that it can only be worn in warm tropical waters.
 So to keep the body warmer, this wetsuit features a Glideskin neck seal.
 It also has a chest zip entry and double blindstitched seams to minimize water entry.

 Finally, this wetsuit line from 7 Seas comes with a 1-year warranty on the seams and another one for the neoprene fabric.